omid/powe_rs/README.md

 sudo powe_rs install
 ```

-It will install it on the default port, which is 54321.
-Then you can open it http://127.0.0.1:54321 or on the machine's IP.
+It will install the service on the default port, 54321.
+Then you can open http://127.0.0.1:54321 or use your machine's IP address.

 Or if you want to listen to a custom ip and/or port, you can pass them like below: